Pascal Pompey Pirone: Biography

 He grew up in Mount Vernon, New York.
 After graduating from A. B. Davis High School (now Mount Vernon High School), he matriculated in 1925 at Cornell University.
 There he was a member of the 1927 intercollegiate championship fencing team and the captain of the fencing team in his graduation year of 1929.

 In 1933 he graduated from Cornell University with a Ph.D. in plant pathology.
 His doctoral dissertation has the title "Studies on the Leaf-blight of Carrots Caused by Macrosporium carotae Ell. & Lang."
 (Macrosporium carotae is a synonym for Alternaria carotae.)
 From 1933 to 1934 he worked for the U.S. Department of Agriculture in the Dutch elm disease eradication program.
 He was from 1934 to 1938 an assistant professor of plant pathology at Cornell University and from 1938 to 1947 an associate professor at Rutgers University.
 From 1947 until his retirement in 1974, he was a horticulturist and plant pathologist in charge of disease and insect control at the New York Botanical Garden (NYBG).
 He became the NYBG's Director of Education and taught adult education courses there.
 He was a frequent guest on radio programs such as The Garden Hot Line.
 (The Garden Hot Line was a weekly WOR (AM) radio show hosted by Ralph Snodsmith for 35 years.)

-In the early years of his NYBG employment, Pirone conducted tests of pesticides to eradicate the Botryosphaeria ribis canker disease of London planetrees in New York City.
+In the early years of his NYBG employment, Pirone conducted tests of pesticides to eradicate the Botryosphaeria ribis canker disease of London planes in New York City.

 During WW II he was in charge of New Jersey's Victory Garden program.

 Pirone worked as a consultant for the New York City Department of Parks and Recreation, the Triborough Bridge Authority, Sleepy Hollow Restorations, country clubs, commercial florists, and many corporations, including General Motors, IBM, shipping lines, and public utilities companies.

 He and his wife Loretta, who died in 1987, had three sons and a daughter.
 Thomas P. Pirone, one of the three sons, became a professor of plant pathology at the University of Kentucky.
 Albert Parella, known as the "Dahlia King of the Bronx", was a friend of the Pirone family and gave the names "Dr. P. P. Pirone" and "Loretta Pirone" to two varieties of dahlia.